Cosmetics giant Coty replaces CEO, chairman

 Becht had handpicked Pane to be Coty’s CEO, Weiser said.
 The two executives were colleagues at Reckitt Benckiser (RB.L), where Becht once served as CEO.

-The moves come during a challenging time for New York-based Coty which is struggling to integrate the 40 brands it acquired from Procter & Gamble (PG.N) in 2016.
+The moves come during a challenging time for New York-based Coty, which is struggling to integrate the 40 brands it acquired from Procter & Gamble (PG.N) in 2016.

 Last week the company revealed that supply chain problems from a trucker strike in Brazil, hurricanes and a warehousing issue in Germany had sapped revenue in the past two quarters.